jcblaisecruz02/Tagalog-BERT/README.md

 ```
 ### *** UPDATES 7/11/2019 ***

 We've added a cased BERT-Large model with a smaller MSL (128) so you can fit it in a 16GB GPU with a smaller batch size (16) without hurting the performance.
+We've also updated the BERT-Base models to use a larger MSL (512) the same as Google Research's checkpoints.

 ### *** UPDATES 7/5/2019 ***